smallrye/smallrye-stork/docs/docs/service-registration/custom-service-registration.md

 ## Implementing a service registrar provider

-Service discovery implementation consists of three elements:
+Service registration implementation consists of three elements:

 - `ServiceRegistrar` which is responsible for registering service instances for a single Stork service.
 - `ServiceRegistrarProvider` which creates instances of `ServiceRegistrar` for a given service registrar _type_.